Shivam2302/tyagi-iiitv.github.io/projects.md

 	- It includes all the cool features like **Search, Tags, Categories and everthing else which you see.**

+- ### Weekly Task Manager Android App
+	- <a class="btn btn-success" id="margin_yes" href="https://github.com/tyagi-iiitv/weekly-task-manager/blob/master/app/weekly_task_manager.apk">Download the app directly</a> OR  <a class="btn btn-warning" id="margin_yes" href="https://www.amazon.com/dp/B06W58XR7Q/ref=sr_1_1?s=mobile-apps&ie=UTF8&qid=1487492338&sr=1-1&keywords=image+text+translator+%28English+to+Hindi%29">Find it on Amazon AppStore</a> OR <a class="btn btn-info" id="margin_yes" href="https://github.com/tyagi-iiitv/weekly-task-manager">View Code</a>

+	- #### Usage Instructions
+		- Download the app and don't forget to give permissions if not given by default.
+		- On the start screen, you have options to **Create** a task, **Delete** the existing tasks, **Mark as done** (Which sets the remaining time for the task to zero), and **Reset** the tasks (Which changes the remaining time for each task equal to the total time).
+		- Each task after creation is clickable, and the counter can be started for each task when it is being done.
+At this point of time, even if you close the app, the timer won't loose its time.
+So DON'T Worry !!!
+		- This app can help you keep track of how much time you devote to your tasks weekly, or maybe daily if you like to reset your tasks daily.

 - ### Extract English text from Image and Translate to Hindi (Android App)
 	- <a class="btn btn-success" id="margin_yes" href="https://github.com/tyagi-iiitv/ImageTextTranslator/blob/master/Sandroidocr/app/app-release.apk">Download the app directly</a> OR  <a class="btn btn-warning" id="margin_yes" href="https://www.amazon.com/dp/B06W58XR7Q/ref=sr_1_1?s=mobile-apps&ie=UTF8&qid=1487492338&sr=1-1&keywords=image+text+translator+%28English+to+Hindi%29">Find it on Amazon AppStore</a> OR <a class="btn btn-info" id="margin_yes" href="https://github.com/tyagi-iiitv/ImageTextTranslator">View Code</a>